OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-04.md

 ## Mark 4:15

-Some people are like seed along the path where the word is sown.
-As soon as they hear it, Satan comes and takes away the word that was sown in them.
+Some are like seed along the path where the word is sown.
+As soon as they hear it, the adversary comes and takes away the word that was sown in them.

 ## Mark 4:16